ChloeZhou1997/personalwebpage/content/bookshelves/nietzscheGoodEvilPrelude1907.md

 ### Ch1-3 {#ch1-3}

-> As little as the act of birth comes into consideration in the whole process and procedure of heredity, just as little is “being-conscious” as opposed to the instinctive in any decisive sense; the greater part of the conscious thinking of a philosopher is secretly influenced by his instincts, and forced into definite channels.
+> As little as the act of birth comes into consideration in the whole process and procedure of heredity, just as little is “being-conscious” as opposed to the instinctive in any decisive sense; the greater part of the conscious thinking of a philosopher is secretly influenced by his instincts and forced into definite channels.
 And behind all logic and its seeming sovereignty of movement, there are valuations, or to speak more plainly, physiological demands, for the maintenance of a definite mode of life.

 ### Ch1-4 {#ch1-4}

-> To recognize untruth as a condition of life; is certainly to impugn the traditional ideas of value in a dangerous manner, and a philosophy that ventures to do so, has thereby alone placed itself beyond good and evil.
+> To recognize untruth as a condition of life; is certainly to impugn the traditional ideas of value dangerously, and a philosophy that ventures to do so, has thereby alone placed itself beyond good and evil.

 ### Ch1-6 {#ch1-6}